Mooash/mooash.github.io/contributing.md

  * Comment your code.
 I want to support it in the future, I need comments
  * Have informative git commit messages
  * Follow the [styling](#styling) notes below
+ * Don't bump the version, I'll do this in a separate commit when the PR is merged

 #### Pull Requests
  * Fork the project